MartinThoma/MartinThoma.github.io/content/2018-03-07-api-design.md

 * 503 Service Unavailable: Maintenance

+## GraphQL

+This article was mainly about REST-like APIs.
+[GraphQL](http://graphql.org/learn/) is a data query language developed internally by Facebook which is an alternative to REST, see [GraphQL vs REST](https://philsturgeon.uk/api/2017/01/24/graphql-vs-rest-overview/).

+My impression is that GraphQL is nice because you need less documentation.
+You buy that advantage with overhead in writing [the resolver](http://graphql.org/learn/execution/#root-fields-resolvers).

 ## See also

-* [GraphQL](http://graphql.org/learn/): A data query language developed internally by Facebook which is an alternative to REST, see [GraphQL vs REST](https://philsturgeon.uk/api/2017/01/24/graphql-vs-rest-overview/)
 * [RESTful API Design.
 Best Practices in a Nutshell.](https://blog.philipphauer.de/restful-api-design-best-practices/)
 * [jsonapi.org](http://jsonapi.org/format/#status)